vmware-archive/demo-app/README.md

 ```
 ---

-### Build Locally for Docker or Your Own Repository
+### Build and Run the Application

+You can build the application and run it locally on your machine or on Docker.

 #### Prerequisites
 * Bash or zsh